SDR vs BDR: Build High-Performance Sales Teams in 2026

 I’ve watched countless SaaS teams burn cash on the wrong hires.
 They blend roles.
 Blur responsibilities.
 And end up with reps who do everything poorly instead of one thing well.

 Here’s the truth.
 In 2026, the distinction matters more than ever.
 Because scale punishes ambiguity.
+And now, with AI agents handling 95% of email-based outbound work, the roles themselves are evolving fast.
 Let me break it down.

 What Is an SDR?
 The Inbound Qualification Engine